 Verdict: Both WiFi systems offer a very easy and intuitive way to set up your network and to add the nodes at a proper distance, while neither Google WiFi, nor Deco M5 have a web-based interface.
 But, TP-Link has added more features to the UI of the Deco M5, so it wins this round.

-Both have a similar design (small form-factor nodes), the internal hardware doesn’t differ that much (with Google WiFi at a slight advantage), small differences in the wireless performance (with both systems taking advantage of the Ethernet backhaul) and a similar approach in the setup and interface department (with TP-Link at a slight advantage).
-The price tag can be a differentiating factor, but not by much right now.
-So, in the end, we are left with two incredibly similar WiFi systems and it comes down to user preference to choose which will be the most suitable one for their home (most likely, it will come down to the design preference).
+Both have a similar design (small form-factor nodes), the internal hardware doesn’t differ that much (with Google WiFi at a slight advantage), both have a similar approach in the setup and interface department (with TP-Link at a slight advantage), but, after two years, the wireless performance has become a more differentiating factor, the Deco M5 being better on the 2.4GHz band, while Google WiFi has the upper hand with the 5GHz wireless performance (especially from the client to the server).
+That being said, we are left with two incredibly similar WiFi systems and it comes down to user preference to choose which will be the most suitable for their home (most likely, it will come down to the design preference).

 Check the products here: